ultrain-os/ultrain-core-production/README.md

 ## Token Economy and Resource Package Model

-First we believe many permissionless blockchain projects failed to design a healthy and developer friendly resource pricing model, for example, ETH and EOS are both adapting the “overselling model” – with more developers purchase their resource while the overa resource available remains unchanged, each developer/user will have fewer resources for the money they paid.
+First we believe many permissionless blockchain projects failed to design a healthy and developer friendly resource pricing model, for example, ETH and EOS are both adapting the “overselling model” – with more developers purchase their resource while the overall resource available remains unchanged, each developer/user will have fewer resources for the money they paid.
 We use “preselling model” – we divide the resource of a shard-chain to a fixed number of equivalent portion the developer can forecast how much CPU/storage/network power its Dapp needed and purchase accordingly.
-We would like to use the train ticket analogy to distinguish the “overselling” and “preselling” models, in an “overselling” scenario, when more tickets are sold thanumber of seats a train has, all passengers’ seat space is reduced.
+We would like to use the train ticket analogy to distinguish the “overselling” and “preselling” models, in an “overselling” scenario, when more tickets are sold than the number of seats a train has, all passengers’ seat space is reduced.
 In a “preselling” model, we only sell tickets no more than the to seats available, this ensures everyone’s seat space remains unchanged.
 In essence, the “overselling” model disregards the outcome of inflation while reaping the full benefit from selling the resource packages, the “preselling” model, on the other hand, balances our package purchasers’ cost and user experience.